Recently I saw a post about Top drop which for me is that feeling of melancholy that sometimes overtakes you after a really good scene.

 I know that people want to think of the things that we do as special and unique, some of them are but ultimately we are doing them for very human reasons and that is to stimulate the feelings that we enjoy.
 We seek a high from what we are doing.
 The high itself is a very natural thing it’s a common thing generally it’s common between us all.
 The low that follows a high is also common, affects some people more than others and is something that we all experience in our lives.

 So how do you learn to recognise your natural feelings that are common to everyone?
-How do you learn to deal with the natural come down which is the counterpoint to the natural high?
+How do you learn that you are experiencing the natural come down which is the counterpoint to the natural high?

 Well for a first step I’d recommend living and I’d recommend a certain amount of paying attention to your own reactions while living.